-On October 15, 2021, the Company announced that its shareholders had approved a reverse split of its common stock and Series C Preferred at a ratio of 1 for 10.
-As a result of the reverse split, every 10 pre-split shares of common stock outstanding and every 10 pre-split shares of Series C Preferred stock outstanding were automatically exchanged for one new share of each without any action on the part of the holders.
-The number of outstanding common shares was reduced from approximately 88.3 million shares to approximately 8.8 million shares, and the number of outstanding Series C Preferred shares was reduced from 2,000 shares to 200 shares.
-The reverse stock split did not affect the total number of shares of capital stock, including Series C Preferred Stock, that the company is authorized to issue.
+On October 15, 2021, the Company announced that its shareholders had approved a reverse split of its common stock and Series C Redeemable Preferred at a ratio of 1 for 10.
+As a result of the reverse split, every 10 pre-split shares of common stock outstanding and every 10 pre-split shares of Series C Redeemable Preferred Stock outstanding were automatically exchanged for one new share of each without any action on the part of the holders.
+The number of outstanding common shares was reduced from approximately 88.3 million shares to approximately 8.8 million shares, and the number of outstanding Series C preferred shares was reduced from 2,000 shares to 200 shares.
+The reverse stock split did not affect the total number of shares of capital stock, including Series C Redeemable Preferred Stock, that the company is authorized to issue.

-Earnings per share and all share data for the three months ended March 31, 2021, have been retroactively adjusted to reflect the reverse stock split in accordance with ASC 260-10-55-12, Restatement of EPS Data.
+Loss per share and all share data for the three months and six months ended June 30, 2021, have been retroactively adjusted to reflect the reverse stock split in accordance with ASC 260-10-55-12, Restatement of EPS Data.